Is it really necessary to have your wisdom teeth out?

 Using a wait-and-see approach.

-In those cases where available jaw space and the tooth's alignment appear to be within normal limits, then quite possibly the tooth should simply be given more time to progress with its eruption process.
+In those cases where available jaw space and the tooth's alignment appear to fall within normal limits, then quite possibly the tooth should simply be given more time to progress with its eruption process.

 Then, at an age lying closer to the end of the normal eruption time frame, if it appears that the tooth really won't come in properly, it can still be extracted within that time window typically considered best for extracting wisdom teeth (the upper end of this range is age 24).